rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 This property is useful for rounding corners of images.
 It can also be used to display images which are actually square but with a circular border, by setting the property value to `50%`.

+## CSS Properties for `<button>` elements

+It is advisable to keep the font size and the dimensions of the buttons in relative units like `rem`.

 ## CSS Media Queries